resistcorp/rust-emulator-proto/README.md

 - needs rust nightly for now until I lose the bigint dependency
 - needs node for hot-reload during dev

-you should be able to start everything with node first.js
+again, you should be able to start everything with `node first.js`

 on windows, [this batch](start_emulator_dev.bat) will setup a "usable" live code experience on virtual disk W: